Shopify/shopify_python_api/README.md

     * client_id – Required – The API key for your app
     * client_secret – Required – The shared secret for your app
     * code – Required – The code you received in step 3
+    * timestamp - Required - Received when the shop redirects the owner to the return URL
+    * Signature - Required - Received when the shop redirects the owner to the return URL
     ```

     and you'll get your permanent access token back in the response.

-    There is a method to make the request and get the token for you Pass
+    There is a method to make the request and get the token for you.
+Pass
     all the params received from the previous call and the method will verify
     the params, extract the temp code and then request your token:

     ```python
     token = session.request_token(params)
+    ```

+    or you can call this way:

+    ```python
+    token = session.request_token(request.REQUEST)
     ```

     This method will save the token to the session object